Acer laurinum

-Acer laurinum is an evergreen Asian tree in the family Sapindaceae.
-It is the only member of its genus with native populations in the Southern Hemisphere, with a distribution encompassing Burma (Myanmar), Cambodia, India, Indonesia, Laos (Khammouan), Malaysia, Nepal, Philippines, Thailand, and southwestern China (Guangxi, Hainan, Tibet, Yunnan).
+Acer laurinum, also known as laurel maple, is an evergreen Asian tree in the family Sapindaceae.

+Description

 Acer laurinum reaches 40 m in height.
 It has a trunk with scaly, red-brown bark.
 The leaves are glabrous, with no lobes or teeth.
 It has white flowers, followed by paired samaras.
 The species is dioecious, with separate male and female flowers.

+Distribution

+Acer laurinum is the only member of its genus with native populations in the Southern Hemisphere, in Indonesia.
+The species is also native to Myanmar, Cambodia, India, Laos (Khammouan), Malaysia, Nepal, the Philippines, Thailand, and southwestern China (Guangxi, Hainan, Tibet, Yunnan).